bennekrouf/DEX-Score/README.md

 # Solutions

-# Migration step proposition

-1. Create a new portal that implements a subsets of the global score (MVP) - Rollout it in production.
-Add on option on existing app : View to see the new portal

-2. Successive deliveries to add other subsets of the global score

-3. When a critical number of subsets if develivered and rolled out, display the global score

-4. Communication to clients : from date XX.XX we will publish our new portal)

-5. Display by default the new portal on existing URL and allow switching to the old one if needed

-6. Communication - Change management to help migrating from on premise to cloud).

 # Organisation

-## A frontend team
+## Frontend

-- build modern frontend and top UX
+- Build modern frontend with best user experience
     - Solve challenge related to SSE / websockets
     - Allow the user to activate or no the realtime engine
     - Provide a specific interface for big screens used in data center / call center / war rooms

-## A backend team
+## Backend

+### Web team

-- Strong business analysis to provide computation rules for metrics and score
+- Business analysts to provide computation rules for metrics and score
+- Backend dev team to implement rules for metrics and score and publish related API

+### IA team
-- Strong IA team to do cross functional analysis and create IA models
+- IA data scientits team to do cross functional analysis and create IA models
+- Backend dev team to produce data (based on extracts no Mongo - using pythons)

-- Strong BE dev team to replicate from Engine in memory DB to cloud nosql db (or read directly if direct querying does not affect the engine perf)
+- Backend dev team to replicate from Engine in memory DB to cloud nosql db (or read directly if direct querying does not affect the engine perf)
-- Strong Backend dev team to build the implement rules for metrics and score
-- Strong Backend dev team to produce data (based on extracts no Mongo - using pythons)

 ## Optional : cross functional teams